-Charles Darwin made three major approaches to the Tree of Life concept in his evolutionary theory.
+Charles Darwin made several major approaches to the Tree of Life concept in his evolutionary theory.

 A one-time theology student in training to become a minister of religion, albeit one with a passionate interest in

 natural history field studies, Darwin was informally recruited as a geological advisor to accompany british

 naval Captain Fitzroy on a surveying voyage to South America and the Pacific Ocean.

 This voyage, on board HMS Beagle, lasted some five years from 1831 to 1836 and helped to transform

 the would-be country parson into a theologically skeptical man of science.

 Darwin's - the Tree of Life - "Eureka?"

 Charles Darwin's Tree of Life sketch of 1837 shows his early theoretical